 “A project is a temporary endeavor designed to produce a unique product, service or result with a defined beginning and end (usually time-constrained, and often constrained by funding or staffing) undertaken to meet unique goals and objectives, typically to bring about beneficial change or added value.” (https://en.wikipedia.org/wiki/Project_management)

 So we have a clear start, a clear end, clear goals and objectives.
 How many times you’ve seen these in software development?
 Or, how many times you’ve seen these changing as a result of new knowledge and changes in the environment?

 Product, not projects

 Projects are time-bounded.
 Work usually ends with project closure.
 Therefore it’s critical to control three dimensions (time, budget and scope).
 However, that’s not a case for the majority of software products.
 Most of them are continuously being developed, usually for a decade or more.
 Have a look at Facebook, Google Search or Booking.com.
 They are constantly modified, improved and expanded.
 Even the embedded systems are the base for next version of the product.
 I’m pretty sure that a lot of code from iPhone 1 can still be found in iPhone X. Personally, I’ve seen a code that was older than me.
 Therefore, as long as there will be customers, development of software products will continue.

 Using project approach to product development has significant consequences.
 Below I list seven most important I’ve observed in different organizations.

 1. Long planning cycle

 Project management needs to control costs.
-Therefore before development starts, goals are translated into requirements.
+Therefore before development starts, goals are translated into requirements, so that precise costs estimates can be provided.
 Defining scope, estimating and approving budget takes time.
 I’ve seen projects in which more time was spent on analysis approval than on development and delivery.
 And as Tom DeMarco said “All projects that finish late have this one thing in common: they started late”.